distransient/config/README.md

 - [Nitrux](http://gnome-look.org/content/show.php/Nitrux?content=154496)
 - [Faenza](http://gnome-look.org/content/show.php/Faenza?content=128143)

-# Todo

-- Make dotfiles update only on occaision similar to [this utility from oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh/blob/master/tools/check_for_upgrade.sh)
-- Bash fallback config/prompt
-- Coordinate vim status bar/tab bar colors with tmux status bar

 # License

-All files in this repo that don't say otherwise are placed in public domain; wherever I'm permitted to do so, I wave any copyright associated with these source files!.
+All files in this repo that don't say otherwise are placed in public domain; wherever I'm permitted to do so, I wave any copyright associated with these source files!